rreinold/mailgun/Readme.md

 Create an API key at [https://www.mailgun.com/](https://www.mailgun.com/)

 ## Usage
+This ipm-package is used to send emails effortlessly using a mailgun API.
+It is extensible, more features can be added into the library.

+## Assets
 ### Code Services

-`MailgunExampleSend` - Sends an MailgunExampleSend email thru Mailgun library
+`MailgunExampleSend` - Sends an MailgunExampleSend email through Mailgun library

 ### Code Libraries

-`Mailgun` - Library for sending emails thru Mailgun's REST API
+`Mailgun` - Library for sending emails through Mailgun's REST API.
+The library can be used using the **Mailgun** object.

 ## API
 ### Typedefs